gpr-indevelopment/gote-game-server-2/README.md

 * This implementation is dependant on the Windows platform, due to compatibility with a wider range of games.
 * The scope of this POC does not cover audio.
 * This POC does not use a TURN server for WebRTC.
 For this reason, streaming will not work when the peers are in different private networks, and the player client's router uses symmetric NAT.

+## License

+This code is made available under the GPL license enclosed with the software.

+Over and above the legal restrictions imposed by this license, if you use this software for an academic publication then you are obliged to provide proper attribution.
+This can be to this code directly, or to the paper that describes it, or (ideally) both.